conducto/examples/compression_race/README.md

 # Compression Race

-This example performs the same workload twice.
+This example performs the same workload three times.
   - five threads in one container
   - singly in five containers
   - sequentially in one container